adamenger/happy-caching-proxy/README.md

 # Happy Caching Proxy

 This is a transparent http proxy which caches ruby gems as they pass through.
+Directly inspired by (Angry Caching Proxy)[https://github.com/epeli/angry-caching-proxy]

 ## Usage
 ```